AlexAsplund/alexasplund.github.io/_posts/2018-11-18-Controlling Guest access to Office365 with MS Graph and Powershell.md

 ### The first script for configuring newly created groups

 This will need to be scheduled somewhere, I'm running this in Jenkins so that I can manage secrets and monitor easily.
+Also, it only collects the groups that were created within the last 48 hours.
+Others might do with selecting every group every run(2nd script) but since we have almost 2000 groups It's a lot easier this way and the risk of getting throttled is smaller.

 ```Powershell